cedardevs/onestop/docs/metadata-manager/README.md

 * [Searching OneStop for Metadata](#searching-onestop-for-metadata)

 ## Loading Metadata into OneStop
-If your metadata isn't automatically being loading into OneStop (some applications already automatically send metadata to Onestop), there are two ways to load it into OneStop:
+If your metadata isn't automatically being loading into OneStop (some applications already automatically send metadata to OneStop), there are a few ways to do that:

+### OneStop Python Client
+The [OneStop Clients](https://cedardevs.github.io/onestop-clients/) repo has a python client that is useful for searching OneStop for metadata.

 ### [Registry API](/onestop/api/registry-api)
 Metadata can be published into OneStop via the [Registry API](/onestop/api/registry-api).
 The Registry application has a RESTful interface that allows for CRUD (Create, Read, Update, and Delete) actions on metadata.